mikessh/vdjtools-doc/sphinx/overlap.rst

     :align: center
     :scale: 50 %

-    **Pairwise overlap circos plot** Count, frequency and diversity panels correspond to the read count, frequency (non-symmetric) and the total number of clonotypes that are shared between samples.
+**Pairwise overlap circos plot**.
+Count, frequency and diversity panels correspond to the read count, frequency (both non-symmetric) and the total number of clonotypes that are shared between samples.
 Pairwise overlaps are stacked, i.e. segment arc length is not equal to sample size.

 --------------